Erie County is named for the Erie Native American tribe.

 Contractor: S H Fields and John Druer

 Description: The building faces east and is a three story gray colored granite structure.
 The granite came from Clark Island, Maine.
+The building is located on landscaped grounds ion the center of Buffalo.
 The east front has a high seven story clock tower with two arches on the first story.
 The sculpture on the central tower was completed by Giovanni F Sala.
 The building was renovated in 1925 and the architect was Harold Jewett Cook.
 Alterations were made in 1935.
 The architect was A John Ort and Stephen L Clergy.
 The building was renovated in 1959 to 1962.
 The architect was Pfohl, Stoll & Roberts.
 The building was renovated in 1980 and the architect was Milstein, Wittek and Davis.

 Note: There was no general contractor and S H Fields was hired as Superintendent of Construction and John Druer was hired as Assistant Superintendent.
 There were 42 separate contracts let for the construction.
 The cost of construction of the courthouse was $1,450,000.
 The building also served as City Hall until 1932.